 Cornell course substitutions, study abroad courses, and courses taken at another institution may all be submitted for review via a substitution petition.

-All requests must be made in advance of course enrollment, with the exception of transfer credits taken prior to Cornell enrollment.
+All requests must be made in advance of course enrollment.
 A petition is not an automatic approval – we need to evaluate course content.
-When you submit your substitution petition, a current version of the course syllabus is required.
+When submitting your substitution petition, a current version of the course syllabus is required.
 If you are considering taking a course outside of Cornell, you should check with your college’s registrar for specific policies about transfer credit before you enroll in the course.

 Declaring and completing your minor